 Here's what you can do:

-- Contact your legislators, voice your support for the bills listed below, and ask them to co-sponsor.
-Click here for instructions and to help us track progress.
+- Not a constituent of the committee?
+You can still contact your legislators, voice your support for the bills listed below, and ask them to co-sponsor.
+Click here for instructions.
+After you've contacted them, click here to help us track progress.

 - Reach out to let us know that you're excited about supporting the fight for water justice.
 Send an email to our Water Campaign Chairs: Community Organizer Eleanor at eleanor@detroitjewsforjustice and DJJ Leader Aaron at firstname.lastname@example.org.